RayHightower/RayHightower.com/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 comments: true
 categories: [ Ruby ]
 ---
-{% img right /images/rubinius.png %}
+{% include image.html img="/images/rubinius.png" %}
 [Rubinius](http://rubini.us/) is an implementation of the Ruby language designed for concurrency.
 The lead developer of Rubinius, [Brian Shirai](http://twitter.com/brixen), will present Rubinius at ChicagoRuby on March 4, 2014.
 ChicagoRuby will follow-up with a Rubinius-themed hack night on March 12th.
 [Details](http://www.meetup.com/ChicagoRuby/events/114749352/).

 To prepare for the Rubinius events, some people may choose to install Rubinius locally.
 RVM makes the process smooth.